Continuum problems have plagued physics since Zeno’s paradoxes two thousand years ago (Mazur, 2008):

 “No matter how clever the word, it is what I call a dippy process! … I suspect that renormalization is not mathematically legitimate.”

-Renormalization is the mathematical trick that pulls physical reality from the quantum hat but digitizing physical reality achieves the same effect in a simpler way.
-It is often forgotten that continuity is a mathematical convenience not a proven empirical reality:
+Renormalization pulls physical reality from the quantum hat although continuity is a mathematical convenience not a proven empirical reality:

-Our space is discontinuous because it breaks down at the order of Planck length.
-To study the very small needs short wavelength light that is high energy light but putting too much energy into a space gives a black hole that hides information from us.
-If you probe the black hole with more energy it expands its horizon to reveal no more, so what is below the Planck length cannot be known.
-In the same way one can never observe below Planck time.
-Planck length and time are the irreducible limits of our digital reality.
+Our space breaks down at the order of Planck length because it is discontinuous.
+To study the very small needs short wavelength light that is high energy light, but putting too much energy into a space gives a black hole that hides information from us.
+If you probe the black hole with more energy, it expands its horizon to reveal no more, so nothing below the Planck length can be known.
+Planck length and time are the irreducible limits of our reality.

-Quantum realism predicts what current physics does not, that repeatedly dividing our space gives a pixel that can’t be split and that repeatedly dividing our time gives a cycle that can’t be paused.
-Just as closely inspecting a TV screen reveals only irreducible dots, closely inspecting our space reveals only irreducible pixels.
-If physical reality is an image on a screen, the screen’s resolution and refresh rate are defined by the Planck limits, where the pixel size is a Planck length of 10-33 meters and the refresh rate Planck time implies is 1043 times per second.
+This predicts what current physics doesn’t, that repeatedly dividing our space gives a pixel that can’t be split and repeatedly dividing our time gives a cycle that can’t be paused.
+Just as closely inspecting a TV screen reveals only irreducible dots, closely inspecting our space reveals irreducible Planck lengths.
+If physical reality is a screen image, the Planck limits are its resolution and refresh rate, so the pixel size of physical reality is 10-33 meters and its refresh rate is 1043 times per second.